 Bankruptcy: Changes in the Law Under BAPCPA

 Changes instituted by this law took effect on October 17, 2005.
-Below are some of the key changes that came about as a result of this bankruptcy law.
+Below are some of the key changes that happened because of this bankruptcy law.

 Mandatory Credit Counseling Under the BAPCPA

 You must take a credit counseling course within 180 days before filing for bankruptcy and submitting your filing fee.